FedeDP/ncursesFM/README.md

 Being simple doesn't imply being useless; indeed it is a full featured fm.
 It can be built with a very small set of dependencies, as i tried to make as many deps as possible optional (compile time or runtime).

-In libblkid branch you'll find libblkid version of "is_mountable" function used to check if a device is mountable.
-While it probably has better performance and is more reliable than current method (udisks2 bus call), plus it fixes a minor issue too, it has a huge problem: it is really slow to inspect DVD/CD/floppy reader.

 ## Features:

 **Press 'l' while in program to view a detailed helper message**